Where does vanilla come from?

 If you are using the bean whole, like to make extract, you are done.
 The bean is split.

 Step 4 – If your recipe requires the vanilla bean caviar be removed, pull apart the vanilla bean, slightly.
 Hold the bean on the cutting board.
 Turn the knife sideways and run the blade from the curled top to the bottom of the vanilla bean.
 The caviar will easily slide off the vanilla bean skin onto your knife in a thick, gooey lump.

 Can I use Grade A vanilla beans in vanilla extract?

 Yes, absolutely.
 This is what we recommend if you are looking for exceptional gourmet quality vanilla extract.

 Grade A vanilla beans are called prime, or gourmet beans.
 They are oily, and retain their moisture.
 The better flavor profile of the Grade A vanilla beans makes for a richer, more flavorful, higher quality vanilla extract.
 This is why so many gourmet bakers insist on extracts made with Grade A vanilla beans.

 Grade B vanilla beans are drier, less attractive and are commonly used commercially.
 This is the grocery store vanilla you have encountered before.
 Very few bakers want vanilla made with Grade B vanilla bean after experiencing vanilla made with gourmet beans.

 How many vanilla beans should I use when making homemade vanilla extract?

-Our recipe uses 8 beans to 1 cup of unflavored alcohol, over a period of 8 weeks.
+Our recipe uses 1 ounce of beans to 1 cup (8 ounces) of unflavored alcohol, over a period of 6 - 12 months.
 This is the ideal ratio for a rich, creamy vanilla extract made with premium, Grade A vanilla beans.